MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-rxqueue-cancel.md

 Example
 -----

 In its *EVT_RXQUEUE_CANCEL* callback function, the client must complete any outstanding receive packets.
-If the client does not return all packets, the operating system might be delayed deleting the queue.
-To do so, the client advances the ring buffer's **BeginIndex** and **NextIndex** indices to **EndIndex**.
+If the client does not return all packets, the operating system does not delete the queue, and NetAdapterCx stops calling the client's callbacks for the queue.
+To return packets, the client advances the ring buffer's **BeginIndex** and **NextIndex** indices to **EndIndex**.

 ```cpp
 VOID